 The three key elements are applicable also for the COAF, not only the CORP.
 In this example, and provided the change relates to one or more the three key elements (CAEV, CAMV, ISIN), the CSD should announce a new COAF.
 The first event is regarded as withdrawn.

+Action: GMP1 SG to insert a related MP paragraph in GMP1.

 Issue 2 a: